AUCompBio/Chen_HeyDay/README.md

 # Chen_HeyDay

 Hey Day this year will happen on Oct.14.2020!
+Please try running this little program that gives you a virtual Hey Day experience.

 **What Is Hey Day?**